alpkeskin/mosint/README.md

   - Check social accounts with Socialscan
   - Check data breach with scylla.sh
   - Scan Pastebin Dumps
-  - Check if you have an account that has been compromised in a data breach
+  - Google Search
+  - DNS Lookup

+  :bangbang: You can turn features on off from the `config.json` :bangbang:

 ## :key: API Key:
+**[not required to run the program]**

 https://verify-email.org/ --> API Integration
 You can create an API key for the verification feature.
 Also "credit" data is get from the verification service.
 #### For Use:
-Save your API key in the `api.txt`
+Save your API key in the `config.json`

 ## :package: Cloning: